Hone648/van/README.md

 5. **User-Friendly Integration:**
    - It's designed to be easily integrated into your existing circuits, Arduino projects, or other microcontroller-based applications.
 The code is well-documented with clear instructions for setup and configuration.

+6. **Relay Board Integration:**
+   - This code is written to work seamlessly with an 8-channel GPIO relay board, offering additional control over components that may be added in the future.
+The relay board allows you to switch and control various devices or components as needed, making your projects even more versatile.

 ## Getting Started